 Dynatrace has already prepared a selection of SLO use cases along with recommended SLI metrics in our SLO-creation wizard.
 See more about our SLO wizard for the Dynatrace-recommended, ready-to-use SLO use cases.
 Once the SRE team has found and agreed upon a collection of good indicator metrics, what remains is to define and monitor the operational goal with a Service-Level Objective (SLO).

 Defining your target by setting a Service-Level Objective (SLO)

 Choosing the right target for your Service-Level Objective (SLO) is a tedious task and requires expert knowledge about the measured service.
 As services are, of course, highly dependent on the user context, not all indicators are equally appropriate in very strict SLO target definitions.

-As defined by Google, a typical SLO consists of following fundamental information:
+As defined by Google, a typical SLO consists of the following fundamental information:

 - Service-Level Indicator (SLI): The indicator used to measure successful service delivery—SLIs typically refer to metrics such as service success rate, crash-free mobile app users, successful synthetic test runs, or response time.

 - Target: The target defines the planned goal to achieve in terms of service delivery.
 A target could be that 99.99% of all service calls must return without an error or that 95% of all service requests must be fulfilled in under 2 seconds’ response time.

 - Evaluation period: The evaluation period is necessary to standardize communication concerning the SLO result.
 Without a defined evaluation period, one person could talk about 100% availability within the last 24 hours, while another person comes to a different conclusion of 95% availability looking at the same SLO over the period of the last week.

 Given the fundamental ingredients above, each SLO definition can be evaluated by following two metrics: